Washington Child Support Payment

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 All parents are responsible for their children by law.
 Even if a parent doesn't want physical custody of their child, they're still required to provide for their children financially.
-While only the noncustodial parent is usually required to pay child support to the custodial parent, some states use both parents' incomes to calculate the amount of child support that a child will receive.
+While only the noncustodial parent is usually required to pay child support to the custodial parent, some states apply child support guidelines that consider the incomes of both parents to calculate the amount of child support that a child will receive.

-In Washington, the Division of Child Support (DSC) is responsible for collecting and disbursing child support.
-The best way to make child support payments is through the DSC because it will ensure that the payor receives credit for the payments.
+In Washington, the Division of Child Support (DCS), a branch of the Department of Social and Health Services (DSHS), manages child support services.
+The best way to make child support payments is through the DCS because it ensures the payor receives proper credit for fulfilling their child support obligation.
 While payments can be made directly to the custodial parent, it's important to have a written record so that the payor can get credit for those payments.

 Following the law is important, but sometimes it can be difficult to understand exactly what the law is since statutory language is often written in "legalese."
 For this reason, it can be helpful to read an overview of the law in plain English.
 In the following table, you can find an overview of laws governing how child support payments are made in Washington and links to applicable statutes.